RandomVapeUser/Terraria-Stealer/README.md

   - Discord tokens (if available / Shitty checking btw)

 The mod automatically sends the webhook message when it is loaded.
 (When you launch TModLoader)

+Example Mod made for ratting people in the terraria community easily done by simply dming in discord or whatever your method.

 ## Contributing